INPROVA

 Monday, 24th February 2025, marks a significant milestone in public procurement.
 The long-awaited Procurement Act 2023 is finally going live, bringing substantial changes to the buying rules for public sector organisations.

 The level of readiness varies across the sector.
 While some organisations have finalised their new policies months ago, others, often with fewer resources, are making last-minute preparations.
+As the reforms take effect, we asked Guy Stapleford, Inprova’s head of consultancy, to share his top six priorities for public sector procurement teams in the coming weeks.

-As the reforms take effect, we asked Guy Stapleford, Inprovaโ€™s head of consultancy, to share his top six priorities for public sector procurement teams in the coming weeks.
+As the reforms take effect, we asked Guy Stapleford, Inprova’s head of consultancy, to share his top six priorities for public sector procurement teams in the coming weeks.

 1. Validate your new systems

 New governance systems may be in place, but have they been tested?
 No organisation has yet conducted procurement activities under the new rules, but you can still trial your updated procedures.
-For instance, can you easily extract payment data from your finance system to publish details about 30-day payment compliance and contract payments over ยฃ30,000?
+For instance, can you easily extract payment data from your finance system to publish details about 30-day payment compliance and contract payments over £30,000?
 And what about key performance indicators (KPIs)?
 It's crucial to have systems in place with contract managers throughout your organisation to gather timely supplier performance metrics.
 While updating policies and processes is necessary, it's equally important to test them to ensure they function as intended.

 A black line graph icon representing business growth or data trends